PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

   - items that improve stats against certain types of critters
   - items that improve abilities

+####Samples

+As a character I want to be able to wear a ring of protection so that I can be protected from attack

+  - adds +2 to armor class

+As a character I want to be able to war a belt of giant strength so that I can be even stronger in combat

+  - add +4 to Strength Score

 ##Iteration 4 - Magic

 ###Feature: Spellcasting